MTDOJRP/docs/docs/introduction/joining-cad.md

 # Joining the CAD

+The MTDOJRP CAD platform is a web-based platform that allows you to create and manage your characters, vehicles, and much, much more!

+## 🖥️ Accessing the CAD

 1. **Access CAD**: Navigate to our CAD platform by visiting [this link](https://cad.mtdojrp.org/).

 2. **Register/Log in**: If you're new, you'll need to register an account.
 If you already have an account, log in using your credentials.

+🔍 *Here is what the sign-in page should look like!*
 ![CAD Sign In](/img/login-page.png)
-🔍 Here is what the sign-in page should look like!

 ## 🔐 Registering in CAD